esphome/esphome-docs/cookbook/power_meter.rst

     - **Load Limit in Watts**: Establish the *upper load limit* that the meter is designed to measure.
 For example, if the limit is 16 kW (16,000 Watts), this becomes a reference point.

     - **Pulse Rate Calculation**: Determine the pulse rate corresponding to this load limit.
 For this we need to know the impulse constant.
-In our example, the power meter has an impulse constant of ``10000 pulses/kWh``.
-Dividing both sides by 60s gives us ``166.67 pulses/s = 60 kWs``.
-This means that ``60 kWs`` corresponds to 1,000 impulses per 6 seconds, or 166.67 impulses per second.
-Scaling this down to 16 kW, we get ``16 kWs = 44.44 Pulses/s``  (or 400 pulses per 9 seconds).
-This is the upper bound of the pulse rate we expect to see.
+In our example, the power meter has an impulse constant of ``10000 pulses/kWh``, resulting in 160000 pulses per hour at the maximum 16kW load, i.e. 44.4 pulses/second.

     - **Minimum Pulse Width Calculation**: Use the pulse rate to calculate the minimum pulse width threshold.
-Employ the formula: ``Minimum Pulse Width (seconds) = Time Period / Number of Pulses``.
-In our example, with a time period of 9 seconds and 400 pulses, the minimum pulse width we expect to see is approximately 22.5 milliseconds.
-This means you don't want to increase the internal filter time above ``22.5ms``, or you will start to miss pulses within the expected load range.
+In our example, with a maximum pulse rate of 44.4/sec, the minimum pulse width we expect to see is approximately 22.5 milliseconds.
+Choose a slightly smaller value than this to avoid missing pulses.

     .. code-block:: yaml

         sensor:
           - platform: pulse_meter
             # ...
-            internal_filter: 22.5ms
+            internal_filter: 20ms

 If a technician shows up and he looks confused about what the heck you have done to your power meter, tell them about ESPHome 😉